telerik/maui-docs/controls/pdfviewer/toolbar/overview.md

 # PDF Viewer Toolbar

-PDF Toolbar includes some of commands that the PdfViewer provides.
-You have also the option to include additional toolbar items to the PdfViewerToolbar with a custom command.
+The PDF Viewer Toolbar includes some of the commands that the PDF Viewer provides.
+You also have the option to include additional toolbar items in the `PdfViewerToolbar` through a custom command.

 ## Predefined Toolbar Items

-PDF Toolbar provides the following toolbar items:
+By default, the PDF Viewer Toolbar provides the following toolbar items:

 * `PdfViewerZoomInToolbarItem`
 * `PdfViewerZoomOutToolbarItem`